 Required Skillset for Engineering Management

-Good Foresight – Ability to plan ahead and create a time bound schedule for work
+Good Foresight: Students need to have a good foresight for ability to plan ahead and create a time bound schedule for work.

-Conceptual Thinking – To envision different ways of efficient management
+Conceptual Thinking: Students need to have envision different ways of efficient management.

 Course Curriculum for Engineering Management